These lobster tacos are so incredibly quick to make, easy to adapt with your favorite additions, as well as light and fresh. In other words delicious!

 Here I've used their cooked lobster meat since it's so quick and easy, but you could also grill a tail or two.
 I know I'll be grilling some of their tails soon and serve with some tasty sides like my caprese quinoa salad or grilled nectarine and arugula salad.

-I've used the sprout slaw I put with my sweet potato tacos, some guacamole and made some mango habanero sauce, but you can use whatever sauce you prefer.
-I liked the sweet spice of the mango habanero to complement the lobster – if you want to avoid something as spicy, why not try my mango jicama slaw or avocado-mango salsa in my Cuban quinoa bowls instead.
+Here I've used the sprout slaw I put with my sweet potato tacos, some guacamole and made some mango habanero sauce, but you can use whatever sauce you prefer.
+I liked the sweet spice of the mango habanero to complement the lobster.

 Lobster tacos make such a delicious quick meal, perfect for Taco Tuesday or any excuse.
 They are light but filling, and a great way to make the slight indulgence of lobster go further in a really tasty way.
 I for one can't wait to make them again soon.